-While doing some spring cleaning of my closet (view the previous post on that here), I stumbled upon the dress I wore for my college senior formal.
+While doing some spring cleaning of my closet, I stumbled upon the dress I wore for my college senior formal.
 I absolutely loved my dress, which was a form-fitting, one-shoulder navy dress with a strand of flower appliques on the neckline.
-I purchased it at Macy’s for around $75 last spring and hoped to be able to get another wear or two out of it, possibly for a wedding or fancier event.
+I purchased it at Macy’s last spring and hoped to be able to get another wear or two out of it, possibly for a wedding or fancier event.

 My once beautiful dress now looked like an old pair of swimsuit bottoms that were all roughed up from the concrete next to the pool (someone else please tell me that used to happen to them, too).
 I had totally forgotten about this until I cleaned out my closet.
-After doing some researching and trial-and-error of my own, I found a trick-that actually worked- to restore my dress to an almost new condition.
+After doing some researching and trial-and-error of my own, I found a trick-that actually worked-a trick to restore my dress to an almost new condition.
+Wondering how to remove pilling from clothing?
 All it requires is a disposable razor, a steady hand and little patience.

 How to Remove Pilling from Clothing

 - Take a disposable razor (one that you won’t mind throwing away after using this one time) and gently and lightly “shave” off the fabric pills.
 You may need to experiment with how rough you are shaving, how much pressure you’re applying, which direction to shave in, etc. I noticed that I needed to apply more pressure in areas of larger pills and had to shave in all different directions to really remove the pills.

 - As you’re shaving, you’ll start to notice that the pills will clump together near the bottom of the fabric.
 After every few shaves, shake off the fabric and remove the pills with your hands by brushing them off (any loose pills will fall off).